numToStr/Comment.nvim/README.md

 Most languages/filetypes have native support for comments via `commentstring` but there might be a filetype that is not supported.
 There are two ways to enable commenting for unsupported filetypes:

-1. You can set `commentstring` for that particular filetype like the following
+1. You can set `commentstring` for that particular filetype like the following.
+Read `:h commentstring` for more info.

 ```lua
 vim.bo.commentstring = '//%s'